sourcelevel/guidelines/resources/git_workflow.md

 Git Workflow
 ============

-We follow some patterns on creating branches and this is related to our workflow in `ClubHouse`.
+We follow some patterns on creating branches and this is related to our workflow in `Shortcut`.

 If you didn't read [Pull Requests](https://github.com/sourcelevel/guidelines/blob/main/resources/pull_requests.md), we recommend to read it before this guide.